 First, the terms of the Settlement Agreement are reasonable in light of the whole record.

 The Settlement Agreement resolves multiple issues related to Frontier serving as the incumbent LEC in the Verizon California service territory and Cox continuing to compete in a portion of that service territory, and thereby addresses concerns raised regarding the competitive local exchange market as a result of the Transaction.

+COOPER, WHITE &COOPER LLP ATTORNEYS AT LAW 201 CALIFORNIA STREET SAN ERANCISCO.
+CA 94/11-500

-Second, the Settlement Agreement is consistent with applicable law.
+15 16 Second, the Settlement Agreement is consistent with applicable law.
 California Public Utilities Code Sections 851 through 854 set forth the criteria for the Commission's review of mergers such as in this case.
-One of the key provisions is for the Commission to assure that the transaction will not adversely affect competition (PU Code § 854(b)(3)).
+One of the key provisions is for the Commission to assure that the transaction will not adversely affect competition (PU Code§ 854(b)(3)).
 This Settlement Agreement reflects an agreement between Frontier and one of its competitors regarding a set of terms that should allow them to compete on reasonable terms.

 Third, the public interest supports adoption of the Settlement Agreement.
 Under this Agreement, upon completion of the Transaction, Frontier will adhere to certain requirement intended to allow Cox to continue to provide service to its end user retail customers and the Agreement helps to facilitate a prompt review of this Application by the Commission.
 For these reasons, and all the detailed factual references in the Settlement Agreement itself, adopting the Settlement Agreement is in the public interest.

 V. CONCLUSION.

-Based on the foregoing, the Parties respectfully request that the Commission grant this Joint Motion and adopt the Settlement Agreement in its entirety as a resolution of the majority of the issues presented by competitive carriers in this proceeding.
-DATED: September 8, 2015 TOBIAS LAW OFFICE By: /s/ Margaret L. Tobias Margaret L. Tobias Attorneys for Counsel for Cox California Telcom, LLC dba Cox Communications DATED: September 8, 2015 COOPER, WHITE & COOPER LLP By: /s/ Patrick M. Rosvall Patrick M. Rosvall Attorneys for Frontier Communications Corporation and Frontier Communications of America, Inc.
+Based on the foregoing, the Parties respectfully request that the Commission grant this

+Joint Motion and adopt the Settlement Agreement in its entirety as a resolution of the majority of the issues presented by competitive carriers in this proceeding.
-28

-COOPER, WHITE

-& COOPER LLP

-ATTORNEYS AT LAW

-201 CALIFORNIA STREET

-SAN FRANCISCO, CA 94111-5002
+DATED: September 8, 2015 TOBIAS LAW OFFICE

+DATED: September 8, 2015

+COOPER, WHITE &COOPER LLP ATTORNEYS AT LAW 201 CALIFORNIA STREET IN FRANCISCO, CA 94111-5002 By: Isl Margaret L. Tobias